 .
 Each week, people brought their treasured possessions and received a verbal value estimate for each piece.
 This breakthrough idea allowed them to obtain market information on the value of their items, as opposed to relying on valuations given by potential buyers.
 This concept evolved into our weekly Tuesday Free Appraisal Day as well as dozens of appraisal events each year conducted as fundraisers to benefit not-for-profit organizations throughout New England.

 In 1995, Kaja purchased the current Thomaston facility and focused on conducting auctions.
 Thomaston Place Auction Galleries was created and initially included a variety of auction types: from fully advertised estate sales to locally focused ‘Friday Night’ events.
-At this time, TPAG Vice President John D. Bottero joined the company and his organizational experience was instrumental in growing the business to approximately 50 to 60 auctions per year.

 Beginning in the early 2000’s Thomaston Place Auction Galleries began offering Real Estate

 auctions.
 This service was designed primarily for clients who were selling both their treasured heirlooms and their Maine homes utilizing Thomaston Places’ national and international marketing.
 As a result of extensive marketing efforts, cooperation with the conventional Maine real estate community, and the benefits of a real time auction, many families have had timely, successful results auctioning their properties.